-We are currently looking for volunteers at Georgetown University to participate in simple language learning studies.
-We are looking for both children (ages 3 - 12 years) and adults (18 - 26 years).
+We are currently looking for volunteers to participate in language learning studies.
+We are looking for children (ages 3 - 12 years) and adults (18 - 26 years).
 If you are interested in participating, please contact us.
 If you would like to learn more about the research we do, check out our Research page.

 RECENTLY IN THE NEWS

 Dr. Newport has been awarded the Benjamin Franklin Medal in Computer and Cognitive Science.

 Dr. Newport has been awarded a Lifetime Achievement Award from the Association of Psychological Science, recognizing her extensive work on language acquisition.

 Dr. Newport, along with Maryia Fedzechkina and Dr. Florian Jaeger at the University of Rochester, have published a new study in the Proceedings of the National Academy of Sciences (PNAS) which investigates theories on why and how languages come to be organized the way they are.
 The authors found evidence to support the idea that human language is based on certain "language universals," and that at least some of these universals have the purpose of faciliating clear and efficient communication.

 Dr. Newport and Dr. David Lightfoot will co-direct the new Interdisciplinary Ph.D.
 Concentration in Cognitive Science, which has been approved by the Graduate School Executive Committee and will be available to Ph.D. students in Linguistics, Philosophy, Neuroscience and other departments across the university.